AirshipWeb/airship-website/src/pages/community/index.md

 blogUrl: /
 ---

 Airship is a global open source community independently governed at the OpenStack Foundation.
 Our ethos is user-driven and our culture is welcoming and respectful.
 We invite you to try out Airship, provide your feedback and get involved in contributing to the code.
-Download the [Airship 2.0 White Paper] (/collateral/Airship_2.0_White_Paper.pdf), an overview of the design approach that Airship 2.0 is using to declaratively manage open infrastructure

 <br>